theGerk/Data-Viz-git-instructions/README.md

 # Gitting started

 One member of your team is going to create a repo on GitHub.
-This person is your git master and will have addtional responsibilities.
+This person is your git master and will have additional responsibilities.
 Your going to have GitHub generate a `.gitignore` for Python.
 Next you're going to need to add every other team member as a collaborator.
-You can find this under `Settings -> Manage acess -> Add people`.
+You can find this under `Settings -> Manage access -> Add people`.

 Now before everyone starts cloning one person should clone the repo to fix the `.gitignore` a bit.
 Specifically we want to add the following line: `.DS_Store`.
 The following commands will do this for you:
 ```